1993–94 NFL playoffs: NFC: Dallas Cowboys 38, San Francisco 49ers 21

-Before the game, Dallas coach Jimmy Johnson famously guaranteed that his team would win, and his team did not disappoint.
+Three days before the game, Dallas coach Jimmy Johnson famously guaranteed that his team would win, and his team did not disappoint.
 The Cowboys jumped to a 28–7 halftime lead, racking up 273 yards and 19 first downs, and scoring four touchdowns in their first five possessions.
 San Francisco finished the half with just 110 total yards and six first downs.

 Dallas took the opening kickoff and marched 75 yards in 11 plays to score on running back Emmitt Smith's 5-yard touchdown.
 Five seconds into the second quarter, the 49ers finished a 9-play, 80-yard drive and tied the game on quarterback Steve Young's 7-yard touchdown pass to fullback Tom Rathman.
 But then the Cowboys scored three unanswered touchdowns to go up 28–7 before halftime.
 First they drove 80 yards in 11 plays to score on a 4-yard run by fullback Daryl Johnston.
-Then Thomas Everett intercepted the ball from Young and returned it 14 yards to the 49ers 24, setting up Smith's 11-yard touchdown reception from Troy Aikman.
+Then Thomas Everett intercepted a pass from Young, batted up in the air by John Taylor trying to make the catch, and returned it 14 yards to the 49ers 24 to set up Smith's 11-yard touchdown reception from Troy Aikman.
 Five minutes later, Aikman finished a 72-yard drive with a 19-yard score to tight end Jay Novacek.

 On Dallas' first series of the third quarter, Aikman suffered a game-ending concussion, knocking him so senseless that when a team doctor asked him where the Super Bowl was going to be played, he answered "Henryetta", Aikman's hometown in Oklahoma.
 Then with just over five minutes left in the third quarter, San Francisco running back Ricky Watters ran for a 4-yard touchdown to cut the lead to 28–14.
 However, 30-year-old Dallas backup quarterback Bernie Kosar responded by leading the Cowboys 82 yards to a momentum-shattering touchdown, including a critical 12-yard completion to Michael Irvin on third and 9 from the Dallas 19.
 On the last play, he connected with wide receiver Alvin Harper for a 42-yard touchdown.
 Cowboys kicker Eddie Murray later added a 50-yard field goal in the fourth quarter to clinch the victory.